bigbap/Udacity_DRL_Navigation/Report.md

 2. The `IS` weight is calculated with `N * P`, where `N` is the total number of experiences in the buffer.
 3. If we want to introduce some bias back into the mix, we can add a new hyper-parameter beta `b`.
 By raising `IS` to the power of `b`, we can control how much bias we want to have, where `b = 1` fully compensates for the bias introduced by the priority experience replay.

 It makes sense that we might want more bias in the beginning of training since that's when we have the most to learn.
 And we would want to slowly temper the bias as we get closer to convergence.
-For this reason, I added a hyper-paramter for incrementing beta `bi` at each learning step.
+For this reason, I added a hyper-paramter `bi` for incrementing beta at each learning step.
 With `b = max(b + bi, 1)` the value of `b` will not go above 1.

+Finally, the `IS` weights are normalized by `IS / max(IS)`.
+This ensures that we only scale the update downwards.

+The final implementation can be seen below:

 **(1.6.1)**

 ```
-1. 	initialize max length N, and position H = -1
+1. 	initialize max length N, position H = -1, max priority MP = 10000, beta b and beta increment bi
 2. 	initialize buffer M = empty list
 3. 	initialize batch size B

-4. 	add experience E ->
+4. 	add E ->
 5. H 			= (H + 1) mod N
+		E			-> add initial priority = MP to E. This ensures that each experience will be sampled
-6. E 			-> into M at position H
+6. M 			-> add experience E into M at position H

 7. 	sample ->
 8.		initialize minibatch MB = empty list
+9.		b			= max(b + bi, 1) increment beta

-9.		for b = 1, B do
+10.		for b = 1, B do
+11.			e		= sample experience by priority
+12. P		= p(e) / sum(all p)
+13. IS		= (N * P) ** -b
+14. IS		= IS / max(IS) normalize weights
-10. MB 		-> sample randomly from M and append to MB
+15. MB 		-> append (e, IS) to MB

-11.		return MB
+16.		return MB
 ```

 For a more detailed explanation of prioritized experience replay, consult the paper [Prioritised Experience Replay](https://arxiv.org/abs/1511.05952).